 A design and access statement shall be submitted with the application for design approval.
-The statement shall cover all relevant aspects of 3.2 and 3.3 of this Standard and specifically address:
+The statement shall cover all relevant aspects of 3.2 and 3.3 of this Code of Practice and specifically address:

 - (a) Road dimensions and layout;

 - (b) Link and place functions;

 - (c) Connectivity;

 - (d) How target operating speeds will be achieved;

 - (e) How LID principles have been considered for stormwater run-off from the roads.

 - (f) How cyclists will be provided for

+- (g) Car parking